19hours/sg-statutes/Acts/Stamp Duties Act.md

 (c)

-on sale of any stock or shares or any interest thereof, computed on the amount of consideration —
+on sale of any stock or shares or any interest thereof —

+(i)

+if executed before 22nd February 2014

-for every $100 or any part thereof
+$0.20 for every $100 or any part thereof, of the amount of the consideration

-$0.20
+(ii)

+if executed on or after 22nd February 2014

+0.2% of the amount of the consideration

 (d)